-Washington’s highest peak truly lives up to its definition as one of the pinnacles of mountaineering glory.
+Washington’s highest peak truly earns its place as one of the pinnacles of American mountaineering glory.
 Standing 14,411 feet high, Rainier is the second-highest mountain in the lower 48.

 Mt.
 Shuksan Summit Climbs